Information Regarding Disclosure on Oil and Gas Reserves and Operational Information

 Forward-Looking Information and Statements

 This website contains certain forward–looking information and statements within the meaning of applicable securities laws.
 The use of any of the words “expect”, “anticipate”, “continue”, “estimate”, “may”, “will”, “project”, “should”, “believe”, “plans”, “intends” “forecast” and similar expressions are intended to identify forward-looking information or statements.
-In particular, but without limiting the foregoing, this website contains forward-looking information and statements pertaining to the following: the ability to execute on its two-year plan on the basis designed as referenced herein, including our ability to increase AFF and Free AFF and improve leverage metrics; estimates of Q4 and annual 2021 operating netbacks, the potential recognition of significant additional reserves under the heading 2021 Reserves Detail; the volumes and estimated value of Crew’s oil and gas reserves, the future net value of Crew’s reserves, the future development capital and costs, the future ARC, the life of Crew’s reserves, the estimated volumes, and product mix of Crew’s oil and gas production; production estimates; Crew’s commodity risk management programs; future liquidity and financial capacity required to carry out our planned program; future results from operations and operating metrics; future development activities (including drilling and completion plans and associated timing and cost estimates) and related production estimates; the potential attributes of the recently announced agreements among the BC Government, BRFN and Treaty 8 First Nations, and the anticipated positive impact on the Company’s ability to execute an active drilling and completions program across its asset base; and methods of funding our capital program.
+In particular, but without limiting the foregoing, this website contains forward-looking information and statements pertaining to the following: Estimates of Q4 operating netbacks per boe, the potential recognition of significant additional reserves under the heading 2022 Reserves Detail; the volumes and estimated value of Crew’s oil and gas reserves, the future net value of Crew’s reserves, the future development capital and costs, the future ARC, the life of Crew’s reserves, the estimated volumes, and product mix of Crew’s oil and gas production; production estimates; Crew’s commodity risk management programs; future liquidity and financial capacity required to carry out our planned program; future results from operations and operating metrics; future development activities (including drilling and completion plans and associated timing and cost estimates) and related production estimates; the potential attributes of the recently announced agreements among the BC Government, BRFN and Treaty 8 First Nations, and the anticipated positive impact on the Company’s ability to execute an active drilling and completions program across its asset base; and methods of funding our capital program.